NFL Week 2 Winners, Losers: 49ers' Strange Jimmy Garoppolo Decision Justified

 Winner: John Lynch

-The 49ers were scrutinized for shocking the football world and bringing back Jimmy Garoppolo as a backup quarterback instead of parting ways and leaving the quarterbacks’ room to starter Trey Lance.
+The San Francisco 49ers were scrutinized for shocking the football world and bringing back Jimmy Garoppolo as a backup quarterback instead of parting ways and leaving the quarterbacks’ room to starter Trey Lance.

 Now, 49ers general manager Lynch's decision to hang onto Garoppolo looks like a smart move.